codesandbox/linear-codesandbox-integration/README.md

 # Linear 🤝 CodeSandbox Integration

-This webhook integration will allow you to open a development environment on CodeSandbox directly from a Linear issue.
+This webhook integration allows you to open a development environment on CodeSandbox directly from a Linear issue.

 ![linear-codesandbox](./images/linear-codesandbox.png)